coin-or/coin-or.github.io/pages/user/user_introduction.md

 (Note: The `chmod` command is only needed if the execute permission is not automatically set by git on cloning).
 Once you run the script, you will be prompted interactively to select a project to fetch and build.
 The rest should happen automagically.

-Alternatively, the following command-line incantation will execute the procedure non-interactively.
+Alternatively, the following command-line incantation will execute the procedure non-interactively (this is recommended for expert users who are used to executing Unix commands).

 ```
 ./coinbrew fetch ProjName:stable/x.y --no-prompt
 ./coinbrew build ProjName --prefix=/path/to/install/dir --no-prompt
-./coinbrew install ProjName
+sudo ./coinbrew install ProjName
 ```

 Note that the prefix specified above is the directory where the packages will be installed.
-If the specified prefix is writable, then all packages will be automatically installed immediately after building.
-If no prefix is specified, the package will be installed in the directory dist/.
+If the specified prefix is writable, then all packages will be automatically installed immediately after building and the install command is not needed.
+If no prefix is specified, the package will be installed in the directory `coinbrew/dist/`.
 Options that would have been passed to the `configure` script under the old build system can simply be added to the command-line.
 For example, to build with debugging symbols, do

 ```
 ./coinbrew build ProjName --prefix=/path/to/install/dir --enable-debug --no-prompt
 ```